rafapeixer/rafapeixer/README.md

 ## 🌍 Open to Work

-I'm looking for **Junior Software Engineer** opportunities with a focus on React, Next.js, and Node.js.
+I'm looking for **Software Engineer** opportunities with a focus on React, Next.js, and Node.js.
 Available for **remote work or relocation** in the **EU or US**.

 📫 [LinkedIn](https://www.linkedin.com/in/rafapeixer/)